nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

 >Note: The following warning is expected and can be ignored: `Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply`.

-### Upgrading the Chart from the OCI registry
+### Upgrading the Chart from the OCI Registry
 To upgrade the release `my-release`, run:

 ```
-helm upgrade my-release oci://ghcr.io/nginxinc/charts/nginx-ingress --version 0.0.0-edge -n nginx-gateway
+helm upgrade my-release oci://ghcr.io/nginxinc/charts/nginx-kubernetes-gateway --version 0.0.0-edge -n nginx-gateway
 ```

-### Upgrading the Chart from the sources
+### Upgrading the Chart from the Sources

 Pull the chart sources as described in [Pulling the Chart](#pulling-the-chart), if not already present.
 Then, to upgrade the release `my-release`, run: